Back to all articles

 The hardest question after an AI incident is usually not what the provider did.
 It is what your own organization cannot answer: where AI is active, what staff pasted into it, what was shared, and how far that context already traveled.

 That lack of visibility is why AI incidents feel larger than they first look.
 The transcript is not just text.
-It may contain copied documents, executive reasoning, compliance questions, customer context, code, screenshots, or instructions that point to other systems.
+It may contain copied documents, executive reasoning, compliance questions, customer context, code, screenshots, or instructions that point to other systems, and those details can leave the company boundary through sharing, logging, or downstream reuse.

 Visibility is difficult because conversational AI hides state in places traditional controls were not built to watch well: prompts, transient browser sessions, chat history, assistant memory, tool traces, share links, and third-party service logs.
 The interaction feels informal, so users treat it informally.
 But the stored context is often richer than a normal support ticket or form field.
 It can contain intent, reasoning, internal names, and copied data that would be heavily governed in any other system.

-The system is inherently insecure because it accumulates high-value context faster than organizations can inventory it.
+The system is risky because it accumulates high-value context faster than organizations can inventory it.
 That means the security problem is not only preventing misuse.
-It is building enough visibility to know when misuse, oversharing, or unsafe automation is happening at all.
+It is building enough visibility to know when misuse, oversharing, or unsafe automation is happening at all, then deciding whether the right control is restriction, review, or containment.

 The common failure is believing visibility can wait until after rollout.
 Teams approve a pilot, then another one, then a departmental exception, and soon there are multiple assistants, browser plugins, or connected chat tools operating without shared logs, policy, or ownership.
 By the time leadership wants answers, the organization is already depending on those tools and no one can produce a clean map of data flows.